eckoecho/Chicago-Crime-Analysis/README.md

 ![Weapons Violation by Year](/Data/Images/screenshot5.png)

 #### Human Trafficking by Year
-16 cases of human trafficking in 2016
+Human Trafficking dipped in 2020 and 2021, no doubt due to the COVID pandemic.
+But, Chicago had its highest number in 2022 with 16 cases of human trafficking.
 ![Human Trafficking by Year](/Data/Images/screenshot6.png)